 - March is a great time to head to Virginia Beach, as off-season prices still allow you to get great deals and warmer days allow for soaking up the sun and relaxing in the sand (although dipping more than toes in the still-chilled Atlantic is probably not a good idea).
 The luxurious Cavalier Hotel has rates in the mid-$200s during the week while the brand-new sister hotel, Marriott Virginia Beach Oceanfront, located across the street, offers rates in the mid-$100s during the week.
 Other oceanfront hotels in the area start from less than $100 in March, giving you a chance to enjoy prime views and location during your coastal Virginia vacation.

-- Adults looking for a Virginia vacation in March should consider attending a Saint Patrick’s Day celebration, like Richmond’s annual Shamrock the Block (happening on March 12th), Blue Mountain Brewery’s Saint Patrick’s Day Celebration (2022 date TBA), or Virginia Beach’s Leprecon (March 19th, 2022).
+- Adults looking for a Virginia vacation in March should consider attending a Saint Patrick’s Day celebration, like Richmond’s annual Shamrock the Block (happening on March 11, 2023), Blue Mountain Brewery’s Saint Patrick’s Day Celebration (March 17, 2023), or Virginia Beach’s Leprecon (March 18, 2023).

 We’ve shared our ideas for a March family vacation to Virginia, now it’s time for you to start planning!
 Experience all there is to LOVE about Virginia when you book a trip to one of these kid-friendly destinations.